pingcap/docs-cn/QUICKSTART.md

     ./pd-ctl -u "http://172.16.10.1:2379" -d store 10
     ```

     > **Note:** It takes some time to remove the node.
-If node9 does not show in the result, the node is successfully removed.
+If the status of the node you remove becomes Tombstone, then this node is successfully removed.

 3. After the node is successfully removed, stop the services on node9: